aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 7 Deploy and configure Azure Firewall using the Azure portal.md

    <validation step="b427e7bd-b2fb-46ce-93e9-8d17c0499133" />

 ## Task 8: Change the primary and secondary DNS address for the server's network interface

-For testing purposes in this exercise, in this task, you will configure the Srv-Work server's primary and secondary DNS addresses.
+In this task, you will configure the Srv-Work server's primary and secondary DNS addresses.
 However, this is not a general Azure Firewall requirement.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Resource groups**, and then select **Resource groups** under services.